cunla/fakeredis-py/docs/index.md

 It enables running tests requiring redis server without an actual server.

 It provides enhanced versions of the redis-py Python bindings for Redis.

-That provide the following added functionality:
+That provides the following added functionality:
 A built-in Redis server that is automatically installed, configured and managed when the Redis bindings are used.
 A single server shared by multiple programs or multiple independent servers.
 All the servers provided by FakeRedis support all Redis functionality including advanced features such as RedisJson, GeoCommands.